 You could quit.
 Or you could read on for nine ways to buck yourself up and work through it.

 How to Motivate Yourself When You Feel Like Quitting

 1) Keep a running list of wins to refer back to when the going gets tough.

 HubSpot sales rep Greg Fung has a simple, ingenious way of keeping discouragement at bay.
 Fung keeps an Evernote list of all the sales deals he feels he’s unjustly lost -- the “wrongs” -- along with their value, and does the same with his sales wins and job-related “gifts.”

 “Keeping a record of where I've been ‘wronged’ actually helps me mentally release the negativity,” Fung says.
 “And more importantly, when I tally up the dollar amounts for both columns, I find that my ’rights’ far outweigh the ‘wrongs.’”

 2) Set the right mood with the right music.

 Our environment can have a huge impact on our moods, and while you can’t control the weather or the traffic, you can set the right tone with music.
 There’s real science behind the way we react to different types of music -- for example, research suggests that video game soundtracks improve concentration, while nature sounds could enhance cognitive function.
-Check out these six specially-curated playlists that’ll put you in the right mood to tackle your day head-on.

 3) Pump yourself up with a motivational video.